brian-smith-tcril/frontend-component-header/src/plugin-slots/MobileMainMenuSlot/README.md

-# Desktop Main Menu Slot
+# Mobile Main Menu Slot

-### Slot ID: `desktop_main_menu_slot`
+### Slot ID: `mobile_main_menu_slot`

 ## Description

-This slot is used to replace/modify/hide the desktop main menu.
+This slot is used to replace/modify/hide the mobile main menu.

 ## Examples

 ### Modify Items

-The following `env.config.jsx` will modify the items in the desktop main menu.
+The following `env.config.jsx` will modify the items in the mobile main menu.

 ```jsx
 import { PLUGIN_OPERATIONS } from '@openedx/frontend-plugin-framework';